Theoretical and numerical analysis of a heat pump model utilizing Dufour effect: Theoretical analysis

 $k_T$ can approximately be calculated from the Chapman-Enskog theory (see Appendix \ref{sec:apdx_Chap}).
 We numerically calculated the two-dimensional expression for $k_T$ in the first order approximation as

 using the parameters $m_A=1,m_B=10,\overline{T}=1$, $\overline{x}_A=\overline{x}_B=0.5$, and $Y=10^5$ of the Herzian potential.

 In the MD simulations in this section, the numbers of particles are changed to $N_A=N_B=50$ so that the number-density of the particles in the system becomes adequately dilute, which is assumed in the Chapman-Enskog theory.
-The calculation of Eq.~(\ref{164104_14Dec13}) is also valid for these new parameters. $\Delta t_{\text{sep}}$ and $\Delta t_{\text{mix}}$ are fixed to 10000 and 5000, respectively, so that the assumption of $\Delta t_{\text{sep}} \gg \tau_{\text{sep}}$ and $\Delta t_{\text{mix}} \gg \tau_{\text{mix}}$ is satisfied.
-All other parameters such as the system size are identical with Sec. \ref{sec:model}.
+The calculation of equation~(\ref{164104_14Dec13}) is also valid for these new parameters. $\Delta t_{\text{sep}}$ and $\Delta t_{\text{mix}}$ are fixed to 10000 and 5000, respectively, so that the assumption of $\Delta t_{\text{sep}} \gg \tau_{\text{sep}}$ and $\Delta t_{\text{mix}} \gg \tau_{\text{mix}}$ is satisfied.
+All other parameters such as the system size are identical with Section \ref{sec:model}.

-Fig.~\ref{W-E_Nbin5_20130912_1213} shows the numerical result of the work $W_E$ done by the external filed $E_x=E$ as varying $E$, together with the theoretical result Eq.~(\ref{142751_17Jun13}).
-From Fig.~\ref{W-E_Nbin5_20130912_1213}, we can see that the MD data deviate from the theoretical curve when $0.07 \lesssim E$.
+Figure~\ref{W-E_Nbin5_20130912_1213} shows the numerical result of the work $W_E$ done by the external field $E_x=E$ as varying $E$, together with the theoretical result (\ref{142751_17Jun13}).
+From Figure~\ref{W-E_Nbin5_20130912_1213}, we can see that the MD data deviate from the theoretical curve when $0.07 \lesssim E$.
 This result implies that the assumption of small $E$ in our theory is not satisfied when $0.07 \lesssim E$ and the consequent results of the theory may not be accurate.
 This is because the number-density in some parts of the mixture becomes high and the mixture deviates from ideal gas when the external field $E$ is large.

-The theoretical results of the cooling power $\overline{\dot{Q}}_c$ and the COP $\epsilon$ in Eqs.~(\ref{164241_14Dec13}) and (\ref{164248_14Dec13}) using the value of Eq.~(\ref{164104_14Dec13}) are compared with the MD data in Fig.~\ref{QcCOP-E_Nbin5_20130912_1213}.
+The theoretical results of the cooling power $\overline{\dot{Q}}_c$ and the COP $\epsilon$ in equations~(\ref{164241_14Dec13}) and (\ref{164248_14Dec13}) using the value of equation~(\ref{164104_14Dec13}) are compared with the MD data in Figure~\ref{QcCOP-E_Nbin5_20130912_1213}.
 We can confirm a good agreement between the theory and the MD data in the region $E \lesssim 0.05$, but a small discrepancy in the region $0.07 \lesssim E$ where the assumption of small $E$ may not be satisfied.
-Therefore, the validity of our theoretical analysis of the heat pump model is verified.
+Therefore, we conclude that the validity of our theoretical analysis of the heat pump model is verified in the case of $T_h=T_c$.

-\subsection{The Case of $T_h \neq T_c$}
+\subsection{The case of $T_h \neq T_c$}